Romance Languages, M.A. - French

 The program consists of 31 credits, 7 of which are core courses that are taught in English for all language concentrations; 18 credits are electives in a language-specific concentration; and 6 credits are designated for Capstone experiences, including the Comprehensive Examination option, Thesis option, or Special Project option.

-In accordance with the Admission Policy of the Office of Graduate Admissions, the following are the minimum requirements for admission to the MA in Romance Languages:
+In accordance with the Admission Policy of the School of Graduate and Professional Studies, the following are the minimum requirements for admission to the MA in Romance Languages:

 - An undergraduate degree from an institution accredited by a recognized regional accrediting agency in the United States.
 Degrees from outside the U.S. must be evaluated by the WES evaluating agency.